YYogendra121/OIBSIP/README.md

 A modern, responsive landing page built with **HTML** and **CSS** for **Ledgerline**, a fictional B2B Finance Operations SaaS platform.
 The project focuses on clean UI design, responsive layouts, semantic HTML, and modern CSS techniques without using JavaScript.
+**Ledgerline** is a modern, responsive single-page landing website designed for a fictional **B2B Finance Operations SaaS** platform.
+Built using **HTML** and **CSS** without any JavaScript, the project demonstrates how clean design, semantic markup, and modern CSS techniques can create an engaging and professional marketing experience.
+The landing page is structured to guide visitors through a clear conversion-focused journey, beginning with a compelling hero section featuring a bold headline, supporting content, dual call-to-action buttons, and a CSS-only product dashboard mockup.
+Additional sections highlight the platform's core features, business metrics, customer testimonials, and a strong call-to-action banner, all culminating in a well-organized multi-column footer with essential navigation and contact links.
+Overall, this project demonstrates responsive web design, semantic HTML, modern CSS architecture, component-based layouts, and UI/UX best practices while delivering a polished, production-inspired landing page suitable for a contemporary SaaS business.
 **🔗 Live demo:** [yyogendra121.github.io/Portfoliowebsite](https://yyogendra121.github.io/Portfoliowebsite/)
 <p align="center">
   <img src="images/Landpage (1).jpg" alt="Ledgerline landing page image" width="850">